 - Promote international coordination and cooperation in deep-sea ecology research and scientific programmes.

 - Raise awareness about the need of fundamental science to increase our understanding of the deep-ocean and to provide tools for its sustainable use.

 - Develop an international and global deep-sea ecology programme with measurable targets.

-- DOSI Decade Working Group Position Paper entitled Deep-Sea Research in the Decade of Ocean Science.
+- DOSI Decade position paper entitled Deep-Sea Research in the Decade of Ocean Science.
 Mapping the role of the deep ocean in human society.
 (April 2019)

 - Decade WG workshop to formulate position paper (Aveiro, Portugal, October 2018)